apache/echarts-doc/en/option/series/funnel.md

     // the name of previous data for conversion rate
     nextName: string,
     // the name of next data for conversion rate
+    preIndex: number,
+    // the index of previous data for conversion rate
+    nextName: number,
+    // the index of next data for conversion rate
     rate: string,
     // percentage of converison rate between each data
     isLastPiece: boolean